moq-wg/moq-transport/draft-lcurley-warp.md

 Media fragments can be packaged at any frequency, causing a trade-off between overhead and latency.
 It is RECOMMENDED that a media fragment consists of a single frame to minimize latency.

-## APP
-The `APP` message contains arbitrary contents.
-This is useful for metadata that would otherwise have to be shoved into the media bitstream.

-Relays MUST NOT differentiate between streams containing `SEGMENT` and `APP` frames.
-The same forwarding and caching behavior applies to both as specified in the`HEADERS` frame.

 ## GOAWAY
 The `GOAWAY` message is sent by the server to force the client to reconnect.